Shenge: 21st century

 On September 9, 2009 a coastal boat or pampa was travelling a sea route of about 65 km along the coast from Shenge to the Western Area town of Tombo near Freetown with at least 246 passengers on board, including many schoolchildren returning from holidays.
 It capsized shortly after departure.
 The Sierra Leone Navy commander Mao Suma, who was in charge of the rescue operation, said sixteen bodies were recovered and 39 passengers rescued.
 Commander Suma said 213 passengers were still missing and feared dead.

 The government promised to investigate the accident.
 The Sierra Leone Police said that overloading and bad weather might have been an issue.

 This was the second major pampa accident in Sierra Leone in less than a decade.
 In November 2000 at least 150 people drowned when a boat capsized carrying 200 people; it was also traveling between Shenge and Tombo.

 President Ernest Bai Koroma declared Monday 14 September 2009 as a day of national mourning for the victims of the boat accident.
 He and top members of his government traveled to Shenge to meet with local officials and survivors.

 Represented in popular culture

-In the film Blood Diamond (2006), Shenge is said to be the home of the protagonist Solomon Vandy (played by Djimon Hounsou), a diamond worker, and his family.
+In the film Blood Diamond (2006), Shenge is said to be the home of the protagonist Solomon Vandy (played by Djimon Hounsou), a fisherman forced into the illegal diamond trade, and his family.
 Set in the 1990s, the film explores the attack on Shenge by the Revolutionary United Front (RUF), who capture Vandy.